hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Tests.package/MarkdownMockTextStyler.class/README.md

-I mock a TextStyler by doing nothing when requested to style.
-For testing purposes, I will remember my last request.
+A MarkdownMockTextStyler mocks a TextStyler by doing nothing when requested to style.
+For testing purposes, it will remember its last request.

+Instance Variables
+	memorizedStylingRequest:		<Text>

+memorizedStylingRequest
+	- is the last remembered styling